Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureCacheForRedis/node-redis.md

   // Construct a Token Credential from Identity library, e.g. ClientSecretCredential / ClientCertificateCredential / ManagedIdentityCredential, etc. const credential = new DefaultAzureCredential();

-  // The scope will be changed for Azure AD Public Preview const redisScope = "acca5fbb-b7e4-4009-81f1-37e38fd66d78/.default"
+  const redisScope = "acca5fbb-b7e4-4009-81f1-37e38fd66d78/.default"

   // Fetch an Azure AD token to be used for authentication.
 This token will be used as the password.